adaamko/wikt2def/README.md

 ***If you are interested in the system submitted to the SemEval 2020 Task 2: Predicting Multilingual and Cross-Lingual (Graded) Lexical Entailment, please go to the Semeval branch for detailed instructions to reproduce our results.
-The master and the sherlic branch contains futher improvements and experiments on the SherLIiC: A Typed Event-Focused Lexical Inference Benchmark for Evaluating Natural Language Inference dataset.***
+The master and the sherlic branch contain futher improvements and experiments on the SherLIiC: A Typed Event-Focused Lexical Inference Benchmark for Evaluating Natural Language Inference dataset.***

 # wikt2def